moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/setup_dns.md

 ---
-title: Set up your domains with Scaleway
+title: Set up your domains with HyperScale
 template: article.jade
 ---

 #### Intro

-Scaleway offer a simple, easy to use DNS manager for your domains.
+HyperScale offer a simple, easy to use DNS manager for your domains.

-This guide gonna show you how to manage your domains with Scaleway & how to use Scaleway DNS manager.
+This guide gonna show you how to manage your domains with HyperScale & how to use HyperScale DNS manager.

 #### Step 1 - Change your Domain Name Server

-The first thing you need to do to set up your domain is to set your Domain Name Server to point to Scaleway DNS.
+The first thing you need to do to set up your domain is to set your Domain Name Server to point to HyperScale DNS.

 From your registrar control panel, find the section called "Domain Name Server" or "DNS"

-Change the nameserver to point on Scaleway name server, just fill namservers fields with the following.
+Change the nameserver to point on HyperScale name server, just fill namservers fields with the following.

-- nsx.scaleway.com
+- nsx.hyperscale.com
-- nsx.scaleway.com
+- nsx.hyperscale.com
-- nsx.scaleway.com
+- nsx.hyperscale.com
-- nsx.scaleway.com
+- nsx.hyperscale.com

 Once done, save your changes.